njanssen/node-arduino-nano-33-ble/README.md

 ..
 ```

+For more examples, see the `examples` folder in the [node-arduino-nano-33-ble repository](https://github.com/njanssen/node-arduino-nano-33-ble/tree/master/examples) on GitHub.

 ## Extras

+-   The bluetooth connectivity implementation of this library is based on the Web Dashboard example in the [Arduino and AI](https://github.com/arduino/ArduinoAI) repository by Arduino.
 -   See the [License](LICENSE) file for license rights and limitations (MIT).
 -   Pull Requests are welcome!